yoo2001818/webglue/doc/field.md

 Fields evaluate when the program requests to do so (lazy evaluation).
 That means, it'll start calculation when get() is called.

-get() will check if the inputs have been changed, and call evaluate() when the check passes.
+get() will check if the inputs have been changed, and call validate() when the check passes.
 Otherwise, it'll return its output.

-evaluate() will actually calculate the output according to the input, update the fields, and increment its own tick count.
+validate() will actually calculate the output according to the input, update the fields, and increment its own tick count.

 It'd be better to make it as an interface instead of a class.
 Sure it won't be